- Are you wondering where are the best day hikes in Europe?

 → Chocholowska valley - length: about 8 km, height difference: 241 m, trail color: green, starting point: Siwa Polana, end point: mountain hut on Chocholowska clearing.

-Chocholowska is the longest valley in Tatra mountains.
+Chocholowska valley is the longest valley in Tatra mountains.
 It’s nice and easy, recommended for families with children and elderly people.
 Along the valley we can admire fantastic landscapes of Tatra peaks and vast clearings – it’s definitely must-see when you’re in Tatra National Park.

 → Strazyska valley – length: about 2 km, height difference: 141 m, trail color: red, starting point: Strazyska valley parking, end point: Strazyska clearing.